tndoan/tndoan.github.io/_posts/2016-03-08-python-shapefile.markdown

 ## Basic drawing

 1. First time first, we need to download the shapefile before doing anything.
-Luckily, [**Open street map**](https://osm.wno-edv-service.de/boundaries/) is an open source data for us to download the shapefile of boundary of many countries.
-However, do not forget to register an account to download.
+Luckily, [**Open street map**](https://www.openstreetmap.org) is an open source data for us to download the shapefile of boundary of many countries.
+However, there are [some services](http://www.gadm.org/country) extracted the shapefile of each countries for us.
 The data is quite complete and ready to use.
-I also put the [demo data of Singapore](/assets/Singapore_AL2.shp), and it is used to illustrate latter steps.
+I also put the demo data of Singapore [link1](/assets/2016_03_08/SGP_adm0.shp) [link2](/assets/2016_03_08/SGP_adm0.dbf) [link3](/assets/2016_03_08/SGP_adm0.shx), and they are used to illustrate latter steps (please download the whole three).
 2. Secondly, we need to choose the library to draw.
 [BaseMap](http://matplotlib.org/basemap/) is a common lib for drawing shapefile but it is overkilled in my situation i.e. I do not need to use its fancy features.
 Thus, [pyshp](https://pypi.python.org/pypi/pyshp) is my selection.
 It is lightweight but still powerful enough to satisfy my requirement.
 Moreover, installation and usage are as easy as ABC :-) .
 Last but not least, I have used Python 2.7 and matplotlib 1.4.2 to draw but the conversion to Python 3.x is not hard.
 3. Let us draw :-D